 For two years, Ridgefield has been working on its own affordable housing plan.
 Nevertheless, the Regional Affordable Housing Plan is a valuable reference, one we have used, and one we encourage anyone interested in affordable housing to read.

-Further the authors of this plan urge Ridgefield's agencies to work with adjoining municipalities to address our critical affordable housing needs.
+Further we urge Ridgefield's agencies to work with adjoining municipalities to address our critical affordable housing needs.

 STRATEGIES & TACTICS

 9.0 HOW WE GET THERE